AndreaEsp/ChromBarCode/Architectural_analysis/README.md

 # Architectural analysis

-### This contains scripts to plot the bindind domains and to evaluate their contribution to the 3D architecture.
+### This contains scripts to plot the binding domains and to evaluate their contribution to the 3D architecture.